Comprehensive Physical Exam

 The diagnosis of heartworm disease can be made by a blood test that is performed in our hospital.
 We use a serological test that detects antigens (proteins) produced by adult heartworms.
 In addition, our blood test also screens for Lyme Disease, Ehrlichia and Anaplasmosis—commonly seen tick-borne diseases in our area.

-The doctors at Springtown Veterinary Hospital recommend giving your dog a monthly heartworm preventative.
+We recommend giving your dog a monthly heartworm preventative.
 Preventative options include Trifexis, Advantage Multi, Sentinel, and Heartgard.
+We also carry Proheart, an injection given in-hospital that prevents heartworm disease for 6 months.

 Heartworm disease is not just a canine disease.
 Heartworms affect cats differently than dogs, but the disease they cause is equally serious and potentially fatal.
 It only takes one mosquito to infect a cat, and because mosquitoes can get indoors, both indoor and outdoor cats are at risk and should receive heartworm preventive.